tact-lang/pitaya/docs/SPECIFICATION.md

 The Instance Runner reports failure type, but doesn't interpret it.
 That's the strategy's job.

+**Cancellation vs Failure**

+- Async cancellations caused by orchestrator-initiated shutdown (e.g., Ctrl+C) are treated as interruption, not failure.
+- On graceful shutdown, instances SHOULD be recorded as `INTERRUPTED` (or equivalently flagged as interrupted) rather than `FAILED`.
+- Strategies MUST NOT treat shutdown-induced interruptions as semantic task failures.

 **Strategy-Level Handling**: Strategies receive failed results and decide responses:

 - BestOfNStrategy: Continues with successful instances, ignores failures